 Are you wondering how to fit a kitchen?
 In this article I’ll tell you about the process I used for fitting a new kitchen in my mum’s home.
 You can see the before and after picture below.

-The cost of bringing in a pro to fit a new kitchen could run into several thousand pounds, depending on the amount of work needed.
+The cost of bringing in a contactor to fit a new kitchen could run into several thousand pounds, depending on the amount of work needed.
 So, if you are able, it’s a good idea to do it yourself.

 In my case, I replaced all the units, retiled the walls (here’s a guide on how to tile a wall), installed new worktops, installed a new cooker and laid new flooring.
 In all, I saved £1500 doing it myself.
 It took me a weekend to do the job from start to finish.

 Most competent DIYers have the ability to do this kind of work.
 If you fall short of all the required skills, you can bring in the specialists as and when required.